 Moshaiov served for 5 years as a mechanical engineer in the Israeli Navy.

 While leading the robotics and mechatronics labs of the Mechanical Engineering Program at TAU, during the 90's, he was involved in the design of robots and their subsystems.

 C. Activities in Editorial Boards, International Organizations and Conferences

 Associate Editor of the IEEE Transaction on Emerging Topics in Computational Intelligence

 Member of the Editorial Board of the Journal of Memetic Computing and a reviewer of many other scientific journals

-Member of the IEEE Working Group on Artificial Life and Complex Adaptive Systems
+Member of the IEEE Task Force on Artificial Life and Complex Adaptive Systems

 The IEEE International Conference on Systems, Man, and Cybernetics